shipharbor/merry/README.md

   which are the parameters picked up from the `router` using the `:route` syntax in the route
-- __done:__ a handler with a signature of `(err, stream)`, that takes either an error or a stream.
-If a stream is passed it pipes the stream to `res` until it is done.
+- __done:__ a handler with a signature of `(err, stream)`, that takes either an error or a readable stream.
+If a stream is passed it pipes the readable stream to `res` until it is done.

 ### handler = app.start()